-6. A Louisiana marriage license is valid in any parish in Louisiana for a period of 30 days from issuance.
-There is a 72-hour waiting period between the time of issuance of the license and the ceremony.
-If there is a need for the ceremony to occur prior to the expiration of the 72-hour waiting period, you may apply for a waiver which must be signed by a district judge or justice of the peace authorized to perform the marriage.
+24-Hour Waiting Period.
+A Louisiana marriage license is valid in any parish in Louisiana for a period of 30 days from issuance.
+There is a 24-hour waiting period between the time of issuance of the license and the ceremony.
+If there is a need for the ceremony to occur prior to the expiration of the 24-hour waiting period, the applicants may request a waiver, which must be signed by a district judge or justice of the peace authorized to perform the marriage.

-The fee for obtaining a marriage license is $31.25.
-A copy of a marriage license is $5.00.
-If a waiver is required, there will be an additional fee of $2.50 per waiver.
-Cash, money order, personal checks, or certified or cashiers checks are accepted.
-We are planning to provide for payment by credit card or check card in the very near future.
-By Louisiana law, the clerk of court transfers over forty percent of the above fees to the program for the Program of Victims of Family Violence.
+The fee for obtaining a marriage license is $27.50.
+A certified copy of a marriage license is $10.00 (La.
+R.S.
+13:841).
+If a waiver is required, there will be an additional fee of $4.00 per waiver.
+Cash, debit or credit card, money order, personal checks, or certified or cashiers checks are accepted forms of payment.
+By Louisiana law, the clerk of court transfers $12.50 for each marriage license to the State of Louisiana for programs for the victims of family violence.